 There’s a well-documented relationship between depression, low metabolism, and poor weight management.
 Depression and stress may be signs of untreated vitamin D deficiencies.
 In a 2017 review study published online in the journal Neuropsychology, scientists noted a significant link between low vitamin D levels and depression.
 The researchers warned that further research is needed to define how vitamin D deficiency leads to depression.
 This may help explain the relationship between low vitamin D and weight gain, particularly in older adults and people who suffer from chronic health problems.

-On a more positive note, taking vitamin D supplements can help brighten someone's mood and ward off depression.
+On a more positive note, taking vitamin D supplements can help improve someone's mood and ward off depression.
 This has been supported to a certain degree by controlled studies.
 In one 2009 study, for instance, researchers concluded that treating people with low vitamin D with supplements helps improve their mood and reduce depressive symptoms.

-Most research groups that target the topic of low vitamin D and weight gain often refer to a study presented to the European Society of Endocrinology in 2018.
+Most research groups that target the topic of low vitamin D and weight gain often refer to a study presented at the European Society of Endocrinology in 2018.
 The researchers found that a larger waistline and higher body fat in both men and women was associated with vitamin D deficiency.

-Can Vitamin D help you lose weight?
+Can vitamin D help you lose weight?

-The correlation between low vitamin D and weight gain is undeniable.
+The correlation between low vitamin D and weight gain is unquestionable.
 But can vitamin D help you shed some weight and perhaps keep it off?
 If evidence from a series of recent studies is something to go by, then yes — vitamin D supplementation can indeed improve your likelihood of losing weight and decreasing body/belly fat.

-In one double-blind study involving 218 obese and overweight female participants, all of whom were on an exercise program and calorie-limited diet, 114 were given a vitamin D supplement while the rest was the control group.
+In one double-blinded study involving 218 obese and overweight female participants, all of whom were on an exercise program and calorie-limited diet, 114 were given a vitamin D supplement while the rest was the control group.
 At the end of the 12-month study, scientists discovered that participants who met their vitamin D requirements lost more weight (around 7 lbs.) than those who had lower-than-required blood levels.